Autodesk/synthesis/README.md

 - [Simulation Engine](/engine/)
 - [Fusion Robot Exporter (Fusion 360 Plugin)](/exporter/)

 Each of this components can be manually compiled separately, but this is not recommended.
-Instead, we recommend using the *init* scripts provided (`init.bat` & `init.sh` respectively) to build and link each component together (excluding the Fusion Robot Exporter).
+Instead, we recommend using the *init* scripts provided (`init.bat` & `init.sh`) to build and link each component together (excluding the Fusion Robot Exporter).

 ### Compatibility Notes